Algebraic traversable wormholes: Traversable wormholes

 we aim to get at least a $C^{0}$ metric, therefore there should be an appropriate matching condition along the shock wave between the two black holes.
-For instance, for the above BTZ black hole, one has $R_{1}^{2} M = (M+E_{+})R_{2}^{2}$, where $R_{1}$ is the horizon radius as seen by the first asymptotic universe (where we send the shock wave from), and $R_{2}$ is the horizon radius for the second universe.
-Considering additional matching conditions for the metric of the two spacetimes will lead to the simple result, that past horizon of black hole 1 and future horizon of black hole 2 will miss each other (fig. \ref{fig.}) by an amount $ \frac{E_{+}}{4M} e^{\frac{2\pi t_{0}}{\beta}}$ in the limit $\frac{E_{+}}{M}$ goes to zero.
+For instance, from the relationship between the ADM mass, Schwarzchild radius and the AdS scale, one has $R_{1}^{2} M = (M+E_{+})R_{2}^{2}$, where $R_{1}$ is the horizon radius as seen by the first asymptotic universe (where we send the shock wave from), and $R_{2}$ is the horizon radius for the second universe.
+Considering additional matching conditions\footnote{This includes for instance, the size of the circle that is at each point in the Penrose diagram, figure \ref{fig.}.
+This radius has to be continuous as we cross the shockwave.} for the metric of the two spacetimes will lead to the simple result, that past horizon of black hole 1 and future horizon of black hole 2 will miss each other (fig. \ref{fig.}) by an amount $ \frac{E_{+}}{4M} e^{\frac{2\pi t_{0}}{\beta}}$,

 in the limit $\frac{E_{+}}{M} \rightarrow 0$, while keeping $\alpha $ fixed, therefore $t_{0} \rightarrow \infty$.
 The full metric will then be